 12-year-old Rose is autistic and has a particular obsession with homophones — so when her father brings her home a dog, she names him Rain, a word with three homophones (rein, reign) that makes him extra special.
 When a storm causes flooding and Rain goes missing, she is determined to find her beloved dog, but when Rose discovers that Rain may belong to someone else, she faces a seemingly insurmountable challenge: breaking out of her routine and comfort zone to find Rain's owners, and maybe even giving back her beloved friend.
 Rose's authentic voice in this book captures her struggles with a life full of rules that are critical to her but unimportant or incomprehensible to those around her, but also reveals an observant, loving, and funny girl who finds empowerment by learning how to let go of some of her need for control.

 Rebeka Uwitonze was born with arthrogryposis, a disease that twisted her hands and feet — and in Rwanda, there was little medical help to offer.
 The determined girl taught herself to walk on the tops of her feet by age 7, but she dreamed of getting the care she needed to stay mobile.
-Then, when she was 9, she received an incredible offer: the chance to travel to the US for the multiple surgeries it would take to turn her feet.
+Then, when she was 9, she received an incredible offer: the chance to travel to the US for the multiple surgeries she needed.
 To do so, however, she would have to live in America for a year — without her family.
 “Amahirwe aza rimwe,” her family says: “chance comes once.”
 With the help of the Davis family in Texas, Rebeka studied English, went through multiple surgeries, and finally learned to walk again.
 This inspiring book about courage in the face of disability and medical intervention celebrates perseverance and optimism.